Law at Cambridge

 Additional course costs

 There are no compulsory additional course costs for Law.
 However, most students prefer to purchase their own copy of a relevant statute book (c£17 each) for around 10 of their total 15 papers across the whole course (depending on papers chosen).
 Refer to the Faculty of Law website and if you have any queries about resources/materials, please contact the Faculty (see fact file, right).

-A Law degree alone is not a qualification for practice but ‘qualifying law graduates’ (who’ve passed the seven ‘foundation’ subjects) may proceed directly to the vocational training courses preparing them for the final professional examinations.
-The seven foundation subjects are: Constitutional Law, Criminal Law, Law of Tort, Law of Contract, Land Law, Law of Trusts (Equity), and Law of the EU.
+Currently, a Law degree alone isn’t a qualification for practice but ‘qualifying law graduates’ (who’ve passed the seven ‘foundation’ subjects) may proceed directly to vocational courses that lead to professional examinations.
+The foundation subjects are Constitutional Law, Criminal Law, Law of Tort, Law of Contract, Land Law, Law of Trusts (Equity), and Law of the EU.
 Please note that professional bodies are reviewing the requirements for qualifying as a solicitor or barrister.

 The Faculty has exchange agreements with universities in France, the Netherlands, Germany and Spain.
 About 20 undergraduates can spend their third year abroad studying the law of one of these European countries.
 See the Faculty website for details about the Erasmus+ Scheme.

 To be able to change course, you need the agreement of your College that any change is in your educational interests, and you must have the necessary background in the subject to which you wish to change – in some cases you may be required to undertake some catch-up work or take up the new course from the start/an earlier year.
 If you think you may wish to change course, we encourage you to contact a College admissions office for advice.
 You should also consider if/how changing course may affect any financial support arrangements.

 If you wish to combine law with another subject it's best to discuss this with your preferred College before submitting your application.